 - You are a resident of Nova Scotia.

 - You are 19 years old or over, or you are 16 to 18 in certain situations.

 - You need financial support to pay for your basic needs.

-- You keep trying to find work or some other source of income unless that is not possible for you at this time.
+- You have tried to find work or another source of income, unless it is not possible for you at this time.